gsbdarc/intro_to_yens_2024/docs/11_edit_files_vim.md

 - Sometimes, you'll need to edit files directly in the shell; a popular program to do so is called **Vim**

-- Vim (and other shell-based text editors) are powerful, but take getting used to; don’t worry, we’ll show you how to edit files w/ graphical editors on Wednesday
+- Vim (and other shell-based text editors) are powerful, but take time getting used to; don’t worry, you can always use Jupyter Editor.
     - It's good to use Vim for now to keep getting used to the shell

 - To create a new file and open it with Vim, use the command `vim` with a path to a file that doesn't yet exist passed as an argument: